apereo/cas/installation/Configuring-Authentication-Components.md

     </dependency>

 CAS provides 3 components to accommodate different database authentication needs:

+######`QueryDatabaseAuthenticationHandler`
-* `QueryDatabaseAuthenticationHandler` - Authenticates a user by comparing the (hashed) user password against the password on record determined by an configurable database query.
+Authenticates a user by comparing the (hashed) user password against the password on record determined by a configurable database query.

+######`SearchModeSearchDatabaseAuthenticationHandler`
-* `SearchModeSearchDatabaseAuthenticationHandler` - Searches for a user record by querying against a username and (hashed) password; the user is authenticated if at least one result is found.
+Searches for a user record by querying against a username and (hashed) password; the user is authenticated if at least one result is found.

+######`BindModeSearchDatabaseAuthenticationHandler`
-* `BindModeSearchDatabaseAuthenticationHandler` - Authenticates a user by attempting to create a database connection using the username and (hashed) password.
+Authenticates a user by attempting to create a database connection using the username and (hashed) password.

 `QueryDatabaseAuthenticationHandler` is by far the most flexible and easiest to configure for anyone proficient with SQL, but `SearchModeSearchDatabaseAuthenticationHandler` provides a limited alternative for simple queries based